woocommerce/woocommerce/tools/release-posts/README.md

 1. Make sure `pnpm i` has been run in the monorepo.
 2. Make sure you have added a `.env` file with the env variables set.
 WCCOM_TOKEN is optional if you're using `--outputOnly`, but the `GITHUB_ACCESS_TOKEN` is required.
 If you need help generating a token see [the docs](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 To silence all CLI output, set `LOGGER_LEVEL` to `"silent"`.
+3. Note that the env file should live at the same path that you're running the command from.
-3. Run the tool via the npm script, e.g. `pnpm run release "6.8.0" --outputOnly`
+4. Run the tool via the npm script, e.g. `pnpm run release-post -- "6.8.0" --outputOnly`
-4. For more help on individual options, run the help `pnpm run release --help`
+5. For more help on individual options, run the help `pnpm run release-post -- --help`
 ### Publishing Draft Posts

 This tool will publish draft posts to `https://developer.woocommerce.com` for you if you omit the `--outputOnly` flag.
 There is some minimal first time setup for this though: